choo/etlcdb-image-extractor/README.md

 ```
    You can know options for execution using `--help` option

-Note: tested only on the environment of Ubuntu16.04 + Python3.6
+Note: tested only on Ubuntu16.04 + Python3.6 environment

 Licence